 Students will be provided updated, unofficial copies of their academic transcripts at the end of each semester.
-Additionally, as is policy for transferrable courses not taken as an employee within The Apprentice School, once a student has been accepted and enrolled as a newly hired apprentice, their successfully completed APX grades will be entered as transfer credits within Newport News Shipbuilding's official training records database.
 A request for an official transcript is available online at as.edu.
 There is no fee for this service.

 Course Grades

 Course grades are determined by evaluating student performance on all course assessments.
 Individual grades are numerical.
 In order to receive transfer credit from The Apprentice School, students must earn a 'C' or better grade in the course.